 The first theme is the pressing need to develop tools for assessing AI’s behavior, given its rapid adoption by individual and corporate users.
 Since the code and training processes underlying AI are complex and often proprietary, it makes sense to evaluate AI based on its behavior and to ask: What objective is an AI agent implicitly trying to achieve?
 How will it act in different scenarios with both humans and other AI?
 Understanding the implicit motives of AI agents is especially important since AI is being developed by many different parties, with varying incentives, and for many different and interacting purposes.
 The behavioral sciences have been developing methods for assessing behavior in complex social situations and inferring motives for decades, and so they offer a large set of descriptive and diagnostic tools for measurement and prediction.
 In addition, the social sciences also provide carefully honed normative perspectives about what kinds of behavior can improve or harm human welfare.
 These ``design’’ methods can help design and optimize AI for individual and social welfare.

 The second theme is that AI can be used as a tool for new and improved techniques to do behavioral and social science research.
 The enhanced and rapid performance of AI can enable researchers to simulate and predict the behavior of complex systems in new and inexpensive ways.
-This includes the simulation of individuals, groups, and entire social systems at new scales and with new levels of realism.
+This includes the simulation of individuals, groups, and entire social systems at new scales and with new levels of realism, with low cost and hence low risk.
 AI also expands and improves the set of models and ways in which human behaviors can be analyzed and categorized.
 In addition, AI offers a testbed where we can better understand how motivations and objectives shape behavior, providing new insights into human behavior.